julialudwig/git-metrics-for-user/README.md

-# git-metrics-for-user
+# Git Metrics For User
 A shell script that provides metrics about git commits, including number of commits by user and longest commit message.
-Iimplemented for Assignment 2 of CS 2043: UNIX Tools &amp; Scripting at Cornell Universiity
+To use, navigate to directory holding gitMetricsForUser.sh on the command line and type "./gitMetricsForUser.sh [user email] [repository directory]
+A4repo is the git repository that can be used to test gitMetricsForUser.sh if no other git repository.
+Assignment4.pdf provides the assignment description, as well as more details.